We are seeking New Growers/Producers to Join our Market Family

 - Grass Permanent Space (GPS) vendors have a preferred spot in the grassy area at our market that they return to each week.
 They pay for this spot in advance at registration.

-- Drop In vendors come when they want and pay a daily fee, which currently is $10 per Saturday and $5 for the Wednesday market.
+- Drop In vendors come when they want and pay a daily fee, which currently is $10 per Saturday.

 Q: How are open shelter spots assigned?